subzey/rhubarb/README.md

 If state has _(`in` javascript operator is used)_ value, it is used for replacement.
 If it hasn't, code stays the same.

-- `options` is an object with options:
+- `options` is an optional object with options:

 ### Options